lanejr/carabAoS/README.md

 Referring to army lists by their archetype is common parlance amongst competitive players in particular, but many statistics are measured and reported at the faction level.
 This tool provides a robust and easy to use mechanism for automatically classifying an army list into a defined archetype.

-The approach used, and guidance on parameter settings and data management are discussed [here](/doc/classification.md).
+The approach used, and guidance on parameter settings and data management are discussed [here](/doc/classification.md), and a practical example of using the tool is explained [here](/doc/how_to_classify.md).

 ### Army list flattener